Barboss4/Barboss4/README.md

-# Hi there!
-I'm Iuri 👋🏼
+# Hello Folks!
+Iuri is here! 👋🏼

 🎓 Currently pursuing a degree in Computer Science
 🔬 Background in pharmacy with a master's degree